-International researchers have concluded that parental alienation is a form of child abuse, or family violence.
-When one parent comes between the relationship their child has with the other parent it can have devastating effects, including the child becoming estranged from the parent.
+International researchers have concluded that parental alienation is a form of child abuse or family violence.
+When one parent comes between the relationship their child has with the other parent it can have devastating effects, including the child becoming estranged from the alienated parent.

 Estrangement from a parent contradicts the principles behind the Family Law Act 1975 (Cth), which says that children have a right to a meaningful relationship with both of their parents.

-The effects of parental alienation are much greater than initially thought, with a US study concluding the 13.4% of American parents reported they had been the victim of parental alienation at some point in their life.
+The effects of parental alienation are much greater than initially thought, with a US study concluding that 13.4% of American parents reported they had been the targeted parent in a case of parental alienation at some point in their life.

 There is still misunderstanding and even denial around parental alienation.
 Researchers have found that intervention may improve parental alienation outcomes.

-Children may also cling to an abusive parent because of the programming and manipulation they have experienced.
+Children may also cling to an abusive parent because of the programming and emotional manipulation that they have experienced.

-It typically occurs when one of the parents has sole parental responsibility after a divorce or separation.
+It typically occurs when one of the child’s parents has sole parental responsibility after a divorce or separation.
 It more commonly occurs in acrimonious legal proceedings when one parent wants to win child custody at all costs.
 One parent may feel as if undermining the other parent will strengthen their case.
-In reality, it is harmful to children.
-It may also hurt the alienated parent because they are unable to have a meaningful relationship with their child.
+In reality, it is harmful to the children involved.
+It may also hurt the alienated parent because they are unable to have a meaningful parent child relationship.

 What are the effects of parental alienation on children?

 The effects of parental alienation can be long-lasting.
-Children may experience psychosocial disturbances, which include poor social-emotional development, an inability to trust, social anxiety, and social anxiety.
+Children may experience psychosocial disturbances, which include poor social-emotional development, an inability to trust, and social anxiety.

-Studies have shown that later in life, the children are more likely to rush into relationships and have an increased chance of getting divorced.
+Studies have shown that later in life, children who have experienced parental alienation are more likely to rush into relationships and have an increased chance of getting divorced.
 They may also be more likely to have children outside of relationships.
 There is also an increased chance that they will become alienated from any children they do have.